-Other (Expense) Income: Other (expense) income consists primarily of interest expense on long-term debt, see Notes to Unaudited Consolidated Financial Statements, Note 6 - Long-Term Debt; foreign exchange rate gains and losses; gains and losses from the disposal of assets, which will fluctuate based on the nature of these activities each period; and earnings from unconsolidated affiliates.
+Other Income and Expense: Other income consists primarily of interest income on T-bills, foreign exchange rate gains and losses; gains and losses from the disposal of assets, which will fluctuate based on the nature of these activities each period; fees and interest expense on the credit facility, and earnings from unconsolidated affiliates.

-Liquidity and Cash Flows: Our primary source of working capital is cash operating results and debt financing.
+Liquidity and Cash Flows: Our primary source of working capital is cash operating results.
 The primary source of our liquidity is our cash and cash equivalents and Revolving Loan Facility.
-The primary factors affecting cash operating results are: (i) seasonality; (ii) market wins and losses; (iii) supplier mix; (iv) accident frequency; (v) total loss frequency; (vi) volume from our existing suppliers; (vii) commodity pricing; (viii) used car pricing; (ix) foreign currency exchange rates; (x) product mix; (x) contract mix to the extent applicable; (xii) our capital expenditures; and (xiii) other macroeconomic factors such as COVID-19.
+The primary factors affecting cash operating results are: (i) seasonality; (ii) market wins and losses; (iii) supplier mix; (iv) accident frequency; (v) total loss frequency; (vi) volume from our existing suppliers; (vii) commodity pricing; (viii) used car pricing; (ix) foreign currency exchange rates; (x) product mix; (x) contract mix to the extent applicable; (xii) our capital expenditures; and (xiii) other macroeconomic factors.
 These factors are further discussed in the Results of Operations and Risk Factors sections of this Quarterly Report on Form 10-Q.